Percona-Lab/percona-dbaas-cli/source/basic-usage.rst

    percona-dbaas <engine> <subcommand> name [--optional-parameters]

-Three mandatory parameters are *engine*, *subcommand* and *name*.
+The mandatory parameters are *engine* and *subcommand*.

-Engine specifies the family of databases the command will deal with.
-Currently, two engines are supported, and here they are:
+*Engine* specifies the family of database services the command will deal with, and is bound to a specific Kubernetes Operator.
+Currently, two engines are
+supported:

-* ``mysql`` - allows to manage MySQL databases,
+* ``mysql`` - allows to manage MySQL databases within the Percona XtraDB Cluster via the `Percona XtraDB Cluster Operator <https://www.percona.com/doc/kubernetes-operator-for-pxc/index.html>`_,
-* ``mongodb`` - allows to manage MongoDB databases.
+* ``mongodb`` - allows to manage MongoDB databases via the `Percona Server for MongoDB Operator <percona.com/doc/kubernetes-operator-for-psmongodb/index.html>`_.

-Subcommand is specific to the engine and defines the action which should be done (creating new databse or modifying an existing one, etc.).
+*Subcommand* is specific to the engine and defines the action which should be done (creating new databse or modifying an existing one, etc.).

-Fnially, the name is used as a subcommand parameter to specify the object under action.
+Finally, the *name* parameter typically follows subcommand to specify the object under action.